 I have to admit, I get sick of pumpkin spice flavors pretty quickly once Fall hits.
 But when a friend made me this pumpkin pie martini in early November, I LOVED it.
 It’s perfect for this time of year, especially as Thanksgiving starts to approach, and is amazing if you’re a sucker for creamy martinis (even though there’s no added cream!).

 Before I was on a vegan diet I splurged on a good cheeseburger every once in awhile, but even then the best burgers were the ones that were loaded with fresh veggies and lots of “stuff.”
 So it was only a matter of time before I came up with the perfect version of an awesome loaded vegan cheeseburger and it is sooo delicious.
 It’s one of my go-to vegan comfort foods and is fairly quick to put together, so it’s a perfect last minute meal (I also tend to have all the ingredients on hand which is an added bonus).

 So the next time you’re home alone and want to stay healthy but splurge at the same time, give this a try!

-In the 3 months that I’ve been on a vegan diet, I’ve learned a lot of things.
+In the time that I’ve been on a vegan diet, I’ve learned a lot of things.
 One lesson in particular will stay with me for quite some time – learn to love thy chickpeas.

 Beans are pretty crucial when you aren’t eating meat, dairy, or eggs, so learning to use different kinds of beans is a pretty big deal if you want to be successful as a vegan.
 And chickpeas are a very special kind of bean because they somehow manage to be a wonderful substitute for both chicken and tuna (it sounds crazy, but I’m telling you, it’s true).